top of page

 Ethics and Greenwashing: What to Look For

-Not all “eco-safari” claims are equal.
+Not all “eco‑safari” claims are equal.
+To travel responsibly:

-• Ask who owns the company and lodges
+• Ask who owns the company and lodges.

-• Ask how local communities benefit
+• Ask how local communities benefit.

-• Look for third-party sustainability certifications
+• Look for third‑party sustainability certifications.

-• Be cautious of vague “eco-luxury” language without specifics
+• Be cautious of vague “eco‑luxury” language without specifics.

 Smaller operators are often more transparent than big brands.